What is the difference between SPIDER VEINS and VARICOSE VEINS?

 In most cases, varicose veins are only a cosmetic concern, but they can also cause irritating symptoms, such as itching, burning, and tingling.
 Varicose veins can increase the risk of more serious health problems, such as Deep Vein Thrombosis.
 Fortunately, with professional intervention, they’re easy to treat.

-Vein and vascular surgeon, Anwar S. Gerges, MD, and the team at the I-Vascular Centers of El Paso and Abilene offer minimally-invasive outpatient care to treat both spider veins and varicose veins.
+The team at I-Vascular Center offers minimally-invasive outpatient care to treat both spider veins and varicose veins.

 What is varicose vein treatment?

 Varicose vein treatment refers to a group of procedures used to minimize, and in some cases, remove varicose veins.
-The I-Vascular Centers of El Paso and Abilene both offer several varicose vein treatment options, including:
+I-Vascular Center offers several varicose vein treatment options, including:

 If you have small or medium-sized varicose veins, you might benefit from sclerotherapy.
-During a sclerotherapy appointment, Dr. Gerges injects a solution into one or several veins.
+During a sclerotherapy appointment, I-Vascular Center injects a solution into one or several veins.
 The solution causes the veins to swell and collapse and your blood reroutes to healthier pathways throughout the body.

 Endovenous laser ablation

 If you aren’t a candidate for sclerotherapy, you might benefit from endovenous laser ablation.
-During this type of vein treatment, Dr. Gerges inserts a small wire with a laser electrode into a varicose vein.
-After positioning the wire, he heats the electrode, which causes the vein to collapse.
+During this type of vein treatment, we insert a small wire with a laser electrode into a varicose vein.
+After positioning the wire, we heat the electrode, which causes the vein to collapse.
 Afterward, your blood reroutes to healthier veins throughout the body.

 What type of varicose vein treatment will benefit me?

 The type of varicose vein treatment that will benefit you depends on your health history, the location and size of your veins, and your symptom’s effect on your quality of life.
-Following a comprehensive exam and a review of your medical history, Dr. Gerges can develop a custom care plan that aligns with your needs.
+Following a comprehensive exam and a review of your medical history, I-Vascular Center can develop a custom care plan that aligns with your needs.

 Venous insufficiency symptoms, prevention & treatment